Mariosgian/Mariosgian/README.md

 &#x2022; C/C++

-## You can see some of my projects right below
+## You can see some of my projects right below , in the pinned section.

 ## How to reach me
 <p>Reach me at <a href="mailto:mariosgiannouliw@gmail.com">mariosgiannouliw@gmail.com</a></p>